 If you want to know the best places to sell law textbooks, check this guide out: Top Places To Sell Law Textbooks.

 If you want to sell law textbooks, you can, and it’s pretty simple.
 Follow the crucial tips explained in this guide, and you’ll make meaningful income from reselling your used college books.
 If you’re ready to start selling your books, we’re here to help.
-First, visit BookDeal.com and compare prices from our vast network of buyback vendors.
+First, visit BookDeal.com and compare prices from our vast network of buyback vendors to sell textbooks for the highest price.
 Then ship your books and get paid, and we guarantee that you get paid!